Kissther-Rose/ubungen_lib/README.md

 # Library Management System API

-This RESTful API allows efficient management of a library system.
-Built using PHP, the Slim Framework, and JWT (JSON Web Token), it provides secure endpoints for managing users, authors, books, and their relationships.
-It streamlines library operations with modern technology.
+This RESTful API is designed for efficient management of a library system.
+Built using PHP, the Slim Framework, and JWT (JSON Web Token), it offers secure endpoints for handling users, authors, books, and their relationships.

+---

 ## Features

+- **User Management**:
-- **User Management**: Register and authenticate users securely with JWT tokens.
+  - Register and authenticate users with secure JWT tokens.
+- **Protected Endpoints**:
-- **Protected Endpoints**: Middleware ensures token verification and blacklist management for expired tokens.
+  - Middleware verifies tokens and manages a blacklist for expired tokens.
 - **CRUD Operations**:
   - Add and retrieve authors.
   - Add and retrieve books.
   - Manage relationships between books and authors.

+---

 ## Technology Stack